theupdateframework/taps/candidate-tuf-versions.md

 After these steps are performed, a client performing an update will download 11.root.json and update to spec-version 3.0 as described in [Procedure](#procedure).
 The client will then download 12.root.json, and seeing that this is the last available root file, the client will proceed with the update.

-For both of these cases, all other metadata files and images are handled as described in the specification.
+For both of these cases, all other metadata files and images are handled as described in the TUF specification for the version of the specification listed in root metadata.

 ## Changes to TAPs
 TAPs shall be tied to a version of the TUF specification.
 Once a TAP is accepted the header should be updated to include the first TUF version that will include the TAP.
 The Preamble Header description in TAP 1 shall be updated to include this field.